15 Best Upper Body Dumbbell Exercises To Build Muscle

 But it’s important to include some variations so that you introduce the muscle to new stimuli and don’t develop an overuse syndrome.
 That’s where the dumbbells come in handy.

-The dumbbell flys are an excellent way to work the chest muscles through their full length with relatively light weight.
-If you want to hit more of your upper chest then you can simply switch to an incline bench!
+The dumbbell flyes are an excellent way to work the chest muscles through their full length with relatively light weight.
+If you want to hit more of your upper chest then you can simply switch to an incline bench.

 Dumbbell Bench Press